 Long Island and New York City Wills and Estate Litigation Lawyers

 A large majority of wills and estates contests, in the Surrogate’s Court in New York, involve family members fighting over money, assets and control of these assets.
 This type of litigation can be protracted and nasty.
-The experienced, dedicated will contest trial lawyers at the Law Offices of Elliot S. Schlissel have more than 80 years combined experienced in litigating will contests.
+The experienced, dedicated will contest trial lawyers at the Law Offices of Schlissel DeCorpo have more than 80 years combined experienced in litigating will contests.
 Our attorneys diligently and faithfully represent our clients and obtain excellent results while maintaining the highest degree of professional representation.
 Our attorneys are known by Judges and Court personnel and well-thought of in the legal community.
 In the past 30 years, our firm has handled numerous matters involving all aspects of estate law practice and estate litigation.

 Litigating an Estate